N-AO5/tech264-IaC/terraform notes/README.md

 ### Does Terraform use the push or pull configuration?
 Terraform typically operates as a push-based tool.
 When running terraform apply, Terraform pushes the changes directly to cloud providers (e.g., AWS, Azure, GCP) to provision or manage resources.

+Terraform is a little different to a typical push config. in that it "talks" to APIs first which then talks to the devices.

 ### Which is better: push or pull configuration management?
 ***Pull configuration*** is better for large, distributed, and scalable environments where nodes need to operate independently and pull updates as needed.